 Take a self-guided tour of the city with the power of your own two feet!
-Download a free walking tour or cycling tour and start exploring Amsterdam’s diverse neighbourhoods – the Jordaan, Pijp and Plantage are particularly picturesque.
-If you prefer to explore the city with a group, Sandeman’s New Amsterdam walking tour is still completely free – but of course tips are appreciated!
+Download a free walking tour or cycling route and start exploring Amsterdam’s diverse neighbourhoods – De Jordaan, De Pijp and De Plantage are particularly picturesque to stroll around.

 Even if you’re not planning to shop, Amsterdam’s open-air markets are a feast for the senses and offer countless photo opportunities.
 From organic vegetables and flowers to antiques and second-hand treasures, markets are a great way to get a local perspective.

 Behind Central Station you’ll find a number of ferries crossing the IJ River and they’re all completely free!
 Jump on a boat for the ideal introduction to Amsterdam Noord.
 The Buiksloterweg stop is best for exploring the EYE Filmmuseum and Tolhuistuin, as well as historic Noord that maintains its village appeal.
 Or go to NDSM Wharf – a former shipyard filled with artists’ studios, creative workshops and hipper than hip foodie hotspots.